All in One View

 Imagine two people editing the file at the same time: what would be easy to reconcile, and what would be painful?

 Not all files benefit equally from version control tools.
-Files such as images or Excel files (known as binary files, i.e. non text file) can be harder to manage, while plain text files work particularly well.
+Files such as images or spreadsheets (i.e. non-text files) can be harder to manage, while plain text files work particularly well.

 Thinking ahead